 Accompanying the breath-taking location is our newly designed Christmas menu with all the delicious festive favourites along with an extensive wine list.
 They’ve been doing this for quite some time now.
 They have it down to a tee.

 The Apothecaries – better known these days as members of the medical profession – run the Grocers close when it comes to location, with their HQ based just two minutes from Blackfriars station.
 Guests “take a step back in time” when visiting a hall built in 1672, with many original features standing the test of time.
 It is even believed to be the oldest surviving livery hall in the City.

-Refurbished in 2018 and shortlisted in the ‘Highly Decorative’ category for the Painting Decorating Association Premier Trophy Awards 2019, this magnificent room can entertain 186 in a seated horseshoe, 220 in a top table with sprigs, and up to 350 for a reception.
-It’s clearly one of the top contenders.
+Refurbished back in 2018 and shortlisted in the ‘Highly Decorative’ category for the Painting Decorating Association Premier Trophy Awards 2019, this magnificent room can entertain 186 in a seated horseshoe, 220 in a top table with sprigs, and up to 350 for a reception.